 10. New Zealand – Land of Hobbits

 Visitors can make New Zealand what they want it to be.
-Fans of history can focus on the Maori culture.
-Learn how to carve a pendant from bone or pounamu (the Maori name for a jade-like stone only found in one spot on the South Island), tour forests the indigenous first called home or visit one of several museums dedicated to the Maori people.
+Fans of history can focus on Maori culture.
+Learn how to carve a pendant from bone or pounamu (the Maori name for a jade-like stone only found in one spot on the South Island).
+Tour forest the indigenous first called home or visit one of several museums dedicated to the Maori people.
 Travel the forests, mountains, beaches and bays that compose New Zealand.
 Wellington, the capital, offers a thumping music scene, innovative food trucks and a brilliant harbour.
 Film lovers can spend weeks scouting the locations used in all the Lord of the Rings films.
 Turn to JoinMyTrip if you are having trouble finding someone for the long flight.
 Including accommodation, food and transportation, one week in New Zealand costs about 247€/$275.

 Now that we have given you a little insight into some great winter destinations that you can choose from.
 Kickstart your imagination and may your winter travel plans begin!